Skip to Content

 • Brownish with yellow or reddish markings

-• Build open, umbrella-shaped nests under eaves or structures
+• Build open, umbrella-shaped nests under eaves, patio covers, and ledges

 Hornets

-• Construct large enclosed nests in trees or structures
+• Construct large enclosed paper nests in trees, shrubs, or structures

 How Long Do Bee and Wasp Stings Last?

-• Paper wasp stings: cause burning and swelling, often lasting 10 minutes to an hour.
+• Paper wasp stings: burning pain and swelling that may last from minutes to hours.

-• Hornet stings: typically more painful and may cause swelling for several hours.
+• Hornet/yellow jacket stings: often more painful and can cause noticeable swelling for several hours.

 How to Reduce Bees and Wasps Around Your Home

-Most bees are beneficial and should only be removed if located in an unsafe place.
-Wasps, however, can become aggressive around entry points, outdoor living areas, or children’s play spaces.
+Most bees are beneficial and should only be removed when they’re nesting in an unsafe location.
+Wasps, however, can become aggressive around entry points, outdoor living areas, and children’s play spaces.

 1. Locate Nests Early